junyuanxue/bookmark-manager/README.md

 User stories: :page_with_curl:
 ```
 As a Makers student
-So that I can see what has been saved
+So that I can quickly go to web sites I regularly visit
-I want to see list of links
+I would like to see a list of links on the homepage

 As a Makers student
 So that I can find websites I recently bookmarked